sparent06/ignore/README.md

-Ignore this repo, will delete soon
+Ignore this repo, will delete soon - final issue